flaccid-wasteland/chef-solo-wrapper/README.md

 	[Thu, 01 Dec 2011 07:34:05 +0000] INFO: Running report handlers
 	[Thu, 01 Dec 2011 07:34:05 +0000] INFO: Report handlers complete

 ### Test chef-solo

-You may also like to test chef-solo but itself.
+You may also like to test chef-solo but itself:

 	chef-solo